botondambrus/RayTracingSolarSystem/README.md

-# Ray-Traced Solar System in OpenGL
+# Ray tracing solar system in OpenGL

 This project is a OpenGL application that models a solar system using ray tracing techniques.
 The solar system consists of various planets and one or more suns, which are traced onto the screen using rays.